48 Memorial Day Recipes That Are Healthy *and* Delicious

 This delicious beet dip adds a festive splash of color to any table.
 This recipe is delicious on its own, but if you want to make it even creamier, you could add a half-cup of cannellini beans or some goat cheese.

-Shishito peppers are the fun snack version of Russian roulette, since every tenth pepper tends to be spicy, and you never know if you’re going to be the lucky winner.
+Shishito peppers are the fun snack version of Russian roulette because every tenth pepper tends to be spicy, and you never know if you’re going to be the lucky winner.
 They’re also a great bang for your buck — we usually find them at the local grocery for $4 a pound, and you can often get them at Costco for even cheaper.

 Shrimp cocktail is always a hit at any party but doesn’t exactly keep well under the summer sun, so the make-ahead version is a bit of a gamble.
 In this version, you get a great appetizer to kick off grill time, and the shrimp are sure to get passed around and eaten the second they’re cooked.

 Jalapeño poppers are a familiar sports bar favorite, but this unbreaded version is much healthier and just as delicious.
-Consider mixing Greek yogurt-based cream cheese in with the boursin for fewer calories and a creamier texture.
+Consider mixing Greek yogurt-based cream cheese with the Boursin for fewer calories and a creamier texture.

 Halloumi is a semi-hard sheep’s cheese that hails from the Mediterranean island of Cyprus, and it’s pretty unquestionably the most grilling-friendly cheese ever invented.
 Salty, tangy, and mild, everyone is sure to love this cheese — which can be enjoyed on its own or added to basically any salad.